projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

 ======

 The virtio-console socket-type can be set as socket server or client.
-Device model will create an unix domain socket if appointed the socket_type as server, then server VM or another user VM can bind and listen for communication requirement.
+Device model will create a Unix domain socket if appointed the socket_type as server, then server VM or another user VM can bind and listen for communication requirement.
 If appointed to client, please make sure the socket server is ready prior to launch device model.

-1. Add a pci slot to the device model (``acrn-dm``) command line, adjusting the ``</path/to/file.sock>`` to your use case in the VM1 configuration::
+1. Add a PCI slot to the device model (``acrn-dm``) command line, adjusting the ``</path/to/file.sock>`` to your use case in the VM1 configuration::

         -s n,virtio-console,socket:socket_file_name=</path/to/file.sock>:server

 #.
-Add a pci slot to the device model (``acrn-dm``) command line, adjusting
+Add a PCI slot to the device model (``acrn-dm``) command line, adjusting
    the ``</path/to/file.sock>`` to your use case in the VM2 configuration::

         -s n,virtio-console,socket:socket_file_name=</path/to/file.sock>:client